section-engineering-education/engineering-education/articles/getting-started-with-game-development-using-windows-forms/index.md

 - Visual Studio installed on your system.

-If you don’t have Visual Studio installed on your computer, you can check this article on how to set up the C# environment in Visual Studio [here](https://www.geeksforgeeks.org/setting-environment-c-sharp/), and if you are new to Windows forms you can check this tutorial that would help you understand The basics of it [here](https://www.section.io/engineering-education/getting-started-with-windows-forms-using-c-sharp/).
+If you don’t have Visual Studio installed on your computer, you can check this article on how to set up the C# environment in Visual Studio [here](https://www.geeksforgeeks.org/setting-environment-c-sharp/), and if you are new to
+Windows forms you can check this tutorial that would help you understand The basics of it [here](https://www.section.io/engineering-education/getting-started-with-windows-forms-using-c-sharp/).

 ### How to play

-The system of Mastermind will randomly produce 4 colors from 6 colors stored in the system (allowing duplicate colors), and those 4 colors will remain invisible to the player until he wins or losses the game.
+The system of Mastermind will randomly produce 4 colors between 6 colors (allowing duplicate colors).
+The colors will remain invisible to the player until he wins or losses the game.

 - The player will have to guess the 4 colors produced by the system.
 - the player will have 10 chances to guess the colors before losing the game, and each round will give you a hint.